Last Updated on

 What Would Homeschool Entail?

 Just like at school, there are practices you can follow at home to make sure your child is getting the correct education.
-Plan field trips outside of the home, and make sure to set aside time for art.
+Plan field trips, volunteering events, and socialization activities outside of the home, and make sure to set aside time for the arts.
 Have time for physical education, and don’t forget to teach safety.

 How Do You Get Started?